Money & Subsidies

 • Daily living expenses: $3,000-$5,000/month

-Without adequate life insurance, a surviving spouse may need to sell the family home, pull children from their school, or drastically reduce their standard of living.
+Without proper coverage, a surviving spouse might need to sell the family home, pull kids from their school, or drastically cut back on everything.
 Term life insurance prevents this for a relatively small monthly premium.

 How Much Coverage Do You Actually Need?